Endpoint

 pending | Accepted by the API; not yet on the exchange book. |

-resting | Live on the exchange book. |
+resting | Live on the exchange book.
+Might have traded some quantity. |

 pending_amend | A PATCH /v1/orders/{id} edit request is in flight on the exchange.
 Transitions back to resting (or a terminal state) once the exchange responds. |

-partially_filled | Some quantity has traded; the rest is still resting. |
+partially_filled | Some quantity has traded; the rest is cancelled. |

 executed | Fully filled.
 Terminal. |